Euro zone bond yields fall after Fed signals just one more rate hike

 LONDON, March 23 (Reuters) - Euro zone government bond yields fell on Thursday after the U.S. Federal Reserve raised interest rates by 25 basis points, but signalled that they are unlikely to climb much higher, given the turmoil in global banking.

-The Fed raised rates to a 4.75% to 5% range on Wednesday.
+The Fed hiked rates to a 4.75% to 5% range on Wednesday.
 Accompanying projections showed most officials expect rates to peak at 5% to 5.25% and to end 2024 considerably lower.

 "Bond yields in Europe are falling in sympathy with their U.S. peers after the Fed dropped strong hints that we are nearing the end of its hiking cycle," said Antoine Bouvet, senior rates strategist at Dutch bank ING.